smastrom/react-rating/README.md

 3.75 = 4
 ```

 > :warning: The value will only be rounded "internally" for graphical purposes.
-The accessible label will always display the value you provided.
+The accessible label will always display the value provided.

 If necessary, the SVG will be half-filled by default (`halfFillMode = 'svg'`):